Compressibility Barriers to Neighborhood-Preserving Data Visualizations: Discussion

-One can think of \((\alpha\leq 1)\)-preservation as a relaxation of \((1/\alpha)\)-distortion embedding (indeed, a bounded distortion embedding has correspondingly bounded preservation, see Observation \ref{obs:DistortionImpliesPreservationMetric}).
-Since neighborhood preservation is fundamentally a \textit{local} concept, it is particularly well-suited to embedding geometric objects such as manifolds that are characterized by their local structure (indeed, our results can be extended and sharpened for such data).
-In the grand scheme of metric embedding desiderata, preservation is refreshingly lenient compared to low-distortion.
-For instance, \(1\)-preservation (the hardest form of \(\alpha\leq 1\) preservation) is possible for any graph in \(\ell_2\), whereas \(1\)-distortion (the hardest form of low-distortion embedding, of course) is very much not possible: even some graph metrics of constant doubling dimension require \(\sqrt{\log n}\)-distortion in \(\ell_2\) \citep{gupta2003bounded}!
+One can think of our notion of neighborhood preservation as a natural relaxation of the more well-studied notion of low-distortion embedding.
+Indeed, a \((1 + \epsilon)\)-distortion embedding is also a \((\frac{1}{1 + \epsilon})\)-preservation, see Observation \ref{obs:DistortionImpliesPreservationMetric}.
+Preservation is refreshingly lenient compared to low-distortion.
+For instance, \(1\)-preservation (the hardest form of \(\alpha\leq 1\) preservation) is possible for any graph in \(\ell_2\), whereas \(1\)-distortion (the hardest form of low-distortion embedding) is very much not possible: even some graph metrics of constant doubling dimension require \(\sqrt{\log n}\)-distortion in \(\ell_2\) \citep{gupta2003bounded}!

-There are many avenues of further investigation.
-For instance, it is natural to consider \emph{approximate \(\alpha\)-preservation}: given some neighborhood graph and a fixed target dimension $d$, what fraction of neighborhoods can be $\alpha$-preserved in $d$?
+There are many avenues for further inquiry.
+For instance, what properties of data \mbox{enable} constant-dimensional neighborhood preservations?
+We showed that sparse and well-clustered \mbox{inputs} typically require \(\Omega(\log n)\) dimensions to preserve.
+Considering the local nature of our embedding criterion, it is worth investigating its interplay with manifold-type \mbox{inputs}.
+Another natural line of investigation involves approximate \(\alpha\)-preservation: given some neighborhood graph and a fixed target dimension $d$, what fraction of neighborhoods can be $\alpha$-preserved in $d$?
 Does this relaxation dramatically change the stringent lower bounds of this work?
 If so, then answering this question for real-world datasets would allow us calibrate our expectations for data visualization on a case-by-case basis.

-More generally, it is tempting to pursue an \emph{algorithmic realization of \(\alpha\)-preservation}.
-One can think of the construction of an optimal \(\alpha\)-preservation as the minimization of a very difficult objective––the doubling dimension––with respect to basic linear constraints––dictating the metric structure and the \(\alpha\)-preservation thresholds.
-For preservation in \(\ell_2\) this optimization (as well as its approximate counterpart) can be approximated by a semidefinite program.
-Are there alternative, less obvious algorithms?
-Our study of \(\alpha\)-preservation suggests that certain graph statistics, including \(C(G)\), \(P(G)\), and the graph spectrum, can help to quantify \(\alpha\)-preservation.
+Finally, it is tempting to pursue an algorithmic realization of \(\alpha\)-preservation.
+Our study of \(\alpha\)-preservation suggests that certain efficiently computable graph statistics, including \(C(G)\) and the graph spectrum, can help to quantify \(\alpha\)-preservation dimension.

-Pursuing algorithms for \(\alpha\)-preservation brings us full circle.
-Our study was motivated by the idea that popular data visualization methods boil down to extracting a useful neighborhood graph and optimizing some sort of relaxed \(\alpha\)-preservation-esque objective in a fixed dimension.
-The jury is still out: does this practice constitute a provably effective approximation algorithm for a well-defined problem?
-Or is the problem, even with all the standard relaxations, simply too hard?